Chapel Hill, NC

 Academic background: Banking/Finance and MBA, Fayetteville State University

 Dominique Stephenson started her career in banking, majoring in banking and finance, earning her MBA, and working at a bank on Fort Bragg serving a military clientele.
 She wanted more.
 “I met with one of my professors,” says Dominique.
 “That conversation opened me up to a world of potential that accounting could have on my future.”

 With new direction, Dominique entered the on-campus format of the UNC Master of Accounting Program.
 Adding new skills and knowledge in accounting and finance to her resume and participating in the program’s robust recruiting process, Dominique landed a role as an audit associate at Deloitte.

 She’s excited about her future.
 “My MAC degree has given me the foundation to go anywhere with any company in the world,” sysDominique.
 “The program has created opportunities that I never realized were available to me.”

 Senior Assurance Associate

 Academic background: English/Language Arts, Colorado State

-With no prerequisite courses, Mark was able to jump in and immediately start earning credits toward his degree.
-More importantly, the flexible nature of the program allowed him to balance the demands of a full-time job, a growing family, and his studies.
+With no prerequisite courses, Mark jumped in and immediately start earning credits toward his degree.
+More importantly, the flexible nature of the program allowed him to balance the demands of a full-time job, a growing family and his studies.

 Marsh & McLennan